-Qilla Restaurant: A Stronghold of Good Indian Food
+Qilla Restaurant: A Stronghold of Good Pakistani/Indian Food

-So I’ve been craving for Indian food for weeks now. =b
+So I’ve been craving for Pakistani food for weeks now. =b

 It had a lot to do with oncoming sniffles *aachooo and I so wanted to clear my nostrils by eating spicy food.
 I haven’t really gotten to it (meaning an Indian resto) yet when I got a message from a fellow food quester, Ms. Rani, about a new restaurant she just discovered.
 In a flash, I was browsing the photos on their Facebook page.